 Microsoft strongly recommends enabling Accelerated database recovery (ADR) for your database, before creating the first index on an enclave-enabled column encrypted with randomized encryption.
 ADR is enabled by default in Azure SQL Database, but not in SQL Server 2019 (15.x).

 With the traditional database recovery process (that follows the ARIES recovery model), to undo a change to an index, SQL Server needs to wait until an application provides the column encryption key for the column to the enclave, which can take a long time.
-Accelerated database recovery (ADR) dramatically reduces the number of undo operations that must be deferred because a column encryption key is not available in the cache inside the enclave.
+Accelerated database recovery (ADR) dramatically reduces the number of undo operations that must be deferred because a column encryption key isn't available in the cache inside the enclave.
 Consequently, it substantially increases the database availability by minimizing a chance for a new transaction to get blocked.
-With ADR enabled, SQL Server still may need a column encryption key to complete cleaning up old data versions but it does that as a background task that does not impact the availability of the database or user transactions.
-You may, however, see error messages in the error log, indicating failed cleanup operations due to a missing column encryption key.
+With ADR enabled, SQL Server still may need a column encryption key to complete cleaning up old data versions but it does that as a background task that doesn't impact the availability of the database or user transactions.
+You may see error messages in the error log, indicating failed cleanup operations due to a missing column encryption key.

 The following security considerations apply to Always Encrypted with secure enclaves.

-- If you use Always Encrypted to protect sensitive data from unauthorized access by DBAs, do not share the column master keys or column encryption keys with the DBAs.
-A DBA can manage indexes on encrypted columns without having direct access to the keys, by leveraging the cache of column encryption keys inside the enclave.
+- If you use Always Encrypted to protect sensitive data from unauthorized access by DBAs, don't share the column master keys or column encryption keys with the DBAs.
+A DBA can manage indexes on encrypted columns without having direct access to the keys by using the cache of column encryption keys inside the enclave.